SeanRMcC/odin-calculator/README.md

 # odin-calculator
 This is the final project of the odin project fundamentals course.
-This is a calculator using html + css + js
+This is a calculator built with html + css + js